This article is part of ourRising Star Portfolios series.

-Also, most of the top 20 marketed famous consumer brands and pharmaceuticals.
+Also, most of the top 20 marketed famous consumer brands or were pharmaceuticals.
 Brands like Coke and Wrigley have strong moats because of products that consumers are willing to pay a little bit more for.
 As Charlie Munger once described, if you walk into a store and see Wrigley chewing gum selling for $0.40 and Glotz's gum selling for $0.30, you're not going to flinch at paying that extra "lousy dime" for a product you know and trust.
 But those dimes add up significantly for Wrigley over time!

 Putting it all together